Anthilla/Antd/README.md

 - self hosted, no external webserver is needed
 - IMPORTANT: WE CHANGED THE DB, from DensoDB v3, to RaptorDB

-Antd is a single daemon to maintain the entire Linux/Unix appliance system (processes, clustering, configuration, and monitoring) using, whenever possible, shell commands, kernel related userspace commands, or direct access to Unix pseudo filesystems like <code>/proc</code>, <code>/sys</code>, and dbus.
+Antd is a single daemon to maintain the entire Linux/Unix appliance system (processes, clustering, configuration, and monitoring) using, whenever possible, shell commands, kernel related userspace commands, or direct access to Unix pseudo filesystems like <code>/proc</code>, <code>/sys</code>, integration with systemd become deeper and deeper.

 ### Project Goals
 - Complete administration capabilities